 Compulsory education, special leave or exemption

 Education is important.
-It gives children a foundation to function independently in society and in their careers later in life.
-Compulsory education originates from the right to education for all children.
-In the Netherlands, this is regulated by the Compulsory Education Act.
-In the Netherlands, children are required by the Compulsory Education Act to attend school according to the timetable.
+It gives children a foundation for later functioning independently in society and profession.
+Compulsory education has its origins in the right to education for all children.
+This is regulated in the Netherlands through the Compulsory Education Act.
+In the Netherlands, under the Compulsory Education Act, children are obliged to attend school according to the timetable.

 How does it work?

-Your child can go to school from the age of 4.
-Your child is subject to compulsory education from the age of 5 to 16.
-After this, the qualification requirement applies.
-This means that young people aged 16 and 17 are required to obtain a diploma.
-This is a senior general secondary education (havo), pre-university education (vwo), or secondary vocational education (mbo) diploma (level 2).
-A young person can also meet the qualification requirement through a combination of learning and working.
+Your child may attend school from the age of 4.
+Your child is subject to compulsory education from age 5 to 16.
+This is followed by compulsory qualification.
+This means that 16- and 17-year-olds are required to obtain a diploma.
+This is a havo, vwo, or mbo diploma (level 2).
+A young person can also meet the qualification obligation through a combination of learning and working.

-Every Dutch municipality employs a truancy officer who monitors compliance with the Compulsory Education Act.
-The truancy officer ensures that all young people of compulsory school age attend school.
-In addition to enforcement, there is a strong focus on prevention and support.
-The truancy officer can help find solutions if there are problems that hinder the right to education.
-The truancy officer also provides advice on compulsory education matters and handles leave and exemption requests.
+Every Dutch municipality employs a compulsory education officer, who oversees compliance with the Compulsory Education Act.
+The compulsory school attendance officer ensures that all young people subject to compulsory school attendance attend school.
+In addition to the enforcement task, much attention is paid to prevention and care.
+The compulsory education officer can help find solutions if there are problems that interfere with the right to education.
+The compulsory education officer also gives advice on compulsory education matters and handles leave and exemption requests.

 Questions?

-You can ask your question via leerplicht@t-diel.nl or call 14 0511.
+You can ask your question at leerplicht@t-diel.nl or call 14 0511.
 You will receive an answer from us as soon as possible.

-Students who are enrolled at an MBO institution fall under the MBO compulsory education officer.
-Contact details can be found on the Startwijzer website (scroll down for 'mbo leerplicht').
+Students enrolled at an MBO institution are subject to the MBO compulsory education officer.
+Contact information can be found on the Startwijzer website (scroll down for 'mbo leerplicht').

-For more information about compulsory education matters such as leave and exemptions, please visit the websites below:
+For more information on compulsory education issues such as leave and exemptions, visit the websites below: